Neoconservatism: Early 2000s: Administration of George W. Bush and Bush Doctrine

-Bush Doctrine

 The Bush Doctrine of preemptive war was stated explicitly in the National Security Council (NSC) text "National Security Strategy of the United States". published 20 September 2002: "We must deter and defend against the threat before it is unleashed ... even if uncertainty remains as to the time and place of the enemy's attack. ...
 The United States will, if necessary, act preemptively".

 The choice not to use the word "preventive" in the 2002 National Security Strategy and instead use the word "preemptive" was largely in anticipation of the widely perceived illegality of preventive attacks in international law via both Charter Law and Customary Law.
 In this context, disputes over the non-aggression principle in domestic and foreign policy, especially given the doctrine of preemption, alternatively impede and facilitate studies of the impact of libertarian precepts on neo-conservatism.

 Policy analysts noted that the Bush Doctrine as stated in the 2002 NSC document had a strong resemblance to recommendations presented originally in a controversial Defense Planning Guidance draft written during 1992 by Paul Wolfowitz, during the first Bush administration.

 The Bush Doctrine was greeted with accolades by many neoconservatives.
 When asked whether he agreed with the Bush Doctrine, Max Boot said he did and that "I think [Bush is] exactly right to say we can't sit back and wait for the next terrorist strike on Manhattan.
 We have to go out and stop the terrorists overseas.
 We have to play the role of the global policeman. ...
 But I also argue that we ought to go further".
 Discussing the significance of the Bush Doctrine, neoconservative writer Bill Kristol claimed: "The world is a mess.
 And, I think, it's very much to Bush's credit that he's gotten serious about dealing with it. ...
 The danger is not that we're going to do too much.
 The danger is that we're going to do too little".